-IoT is a term that describes the existing proliferation of always-online, data gathering devices into our professional and personal lives.
+IoT is a term that describes the existing proliferation of always-online, data-gathering devices in our professional and personal lives.
 And Blockchain refers to an encrypted distributed data storing (computer filling system) designed to enable the creation of real-time, tamper-proof records.

-So, when these two technologies, IoT and Blockchain, put together, in theory, you can have a secure, verifiable, and permanent way of storing data processes by “smart” machines and IoT.
+So, when these two technologies, IoT and Blockchain, are put together, in theory, you can have a secure, verifiable, and permanent way of storing data processed by "smart" machines and IoT.

-There are so many significant advantages of this idea of building smart machines that will be able to communicate and operate via blockchain technology.
+There are so many significant advantages to this idea of building smart machines that will be able to communicate and operate via blockchain technology.

 The main problem is the issue of oversight, an unintentional failure to notice something.
 With a myriad of data transactions taking place among numerous networks owned and administrated by multiple entities, an immutable and permanent record means that custodianship can be tracked as physical goods, or data, pass between nodes in the supply chain.
 It's because Blockchain records are extremely transparent- activities can be tracked and assessed by an entity authorized to connect to the network.

 If any breakage occurs, something goes wrong, or data leaks where it mustn't, the blockchain record will make it quite easy to determine the weak link.
 And hopefully, will take the necessary actions.

 The utilization of distributed and encrypted storage means that all parties involved in the supply chain can trust data.
 Machines will record each detail of transactions taking place between themselves securely, especially with no human oversight.